dl2k84/home-automation/README.md

 Static HTML stored in /src/static
 Flask expects static files to be here in order to be served.

-API
+## API

+### Lighting

 GET /lighting
 Returns the current lighting state id stored by the server

 GET /lighting/{stateId}
 Toggles the lighting state to requested {stateId}

 GET /lighting/sync/{stateId}
 Sets the current lighting state id stored by the server to the requested {stateId}
 This is useful to adjust the state when you've
 - Used a remote control to change lighting state, or
 - An IR signal failed to be sent or delivered, or
-- Power goes out and the real light state and server known state is out of sync. and other similar causes.
+- Power goes out and the real light state and server known state is out of sync.
+and other similar causes.

 GET /lighting/reference
 Reference service that returns a JSONArray in the following format:
 [
   { "stateId": "stateName" },
   { "stateId": "stateName" },
 ...
 ]

 eg
 [
   { "0": "off" }
 ]

+### Airconditioner

 GET /aircon
-Returns current aircon status in JSON format e.g.,
+Returns current aircon status in JSON format
+e.g.,
 { "mode": string, "temperature", int, "turnOn": bool }

 POST /aircon
 Send request to aircon in JSON format as follows:
 { "mode": string, "temperature", int, "turnOn": bool }
-where mode: aircon/dehumidifier/heater
+mode: aircon/dehumidifier/heater
 temperature requested temperature as int
 turnOn: true to turn on, false to turn off

 Response: same as GET /aircon above